hamza-eljaouhari/caisse-app/README.md

 Since this Kata is all about the thinking process of how products are sold using difference price advantages, chatGPT helped providing an explanation for these selling advantages.

-Another thing I need to implement is using a combination or IPriceAdvantages at the same time at a certain order.
-It isn't a practical use case, but in fact this code needs new ideas to make its implementation more correct and approaching real usage.
+Another thing I need to implement is using a combination or IPriceAdvantages at the same time in a certain order.
+But maybe, it isn't a practical use case, this project needs to be discussed, but in fact this code needs new ideas to make its implementation more correct and approaching real usage.